justoy/auto_fill_form/README.md

 - Personal profile data stays local in Chrome storage.
 - Only form structure (no user values) is sent to the configured LLM provider (OpenAI/Anthropic/Google) to compute field mappings.
 - No selling or sharing of data for advertising; no third‑party ads.
-- You can enable/disable at any time via the right‑click menu and delete data by removing the extension or clearing extension storage.
+- You trigger filling via the right‑click menu.
+There is no persistent on/off state.
+Delete data by removing the extension or clearing extension storage.

 ## License